ca-john/mongodbAtlas-app/README.md

 # mongodbAtlas-app
-A simgple app to test mongodb with graphql and reactJS
+A simple app to test mongodb with graphql and reactJS